pluralsight/PS-AutoLab-Env/Authoring-FAQ.md

 Make sure that the configuration changes you've made are valid.
 Specifically, this error is known to be caused by an invalid NodeName.
-NodeName on Windows must match the rules for a Windows Computer Name, notably a 15 character maximum.
+NodeName on Windows must match the rules for a Windows Computer Name, notably a 15 character maximum and no spaces or special characters.
 See details here: https://support.microsoft.com/en-us/kb/909264

 ### How can I avoid issues when changing VM names?